pinpoint-apm/pinpoint-c-agent/PHP/Readme.md

 > Note

-1. We are trying to support PHP asynchronous Framework.Such as Workerman and EasySwoole
+1. We are trying to support PHP asynchronous Framework.
+Such as Workerman and EasySwoole
-2. If your php application does not support composer(such as woredpress,phpwind etc),the only choice is v0.1.x.
+2. If your php application does not support composer(such as woredpress,phpwind etc), the only choice is v0.1.x.

 #### Stability